 I’ve developed an interest in Africa of late.
 A few books got me going and I find the place endlessly fascinating.
 The English have always had an obsession with Africa and I’m starting to appreciate why.
-It is a riddle that defies our best efforts to unriddle.
+It is a complex riddle.
 The Ebola outbreak has therefore caught my attention.
 An epidemic like this tests a lot of theories popular in population genetics.
 You get the hardcore HBD’ers jumping in, but also the more nuanced types looking for a way to stay between the lines of acceptable opinion.

 More than 5,800 people in Guinea, Liberia, Nigeria, Senegal and Sierra Leone have contracted Ebola since March, according to the World Health Organization, making this the biggest outbreak on record.
 More than 2,800 people have died.